 Homemade Lemon Ice Cream

 Summer came early this year and so did my summer ice cream cravings.
-Besides ice cream, another one of my favorite summer treats is lemonade so I decided to combine the two together today with this easy homemade lemon ice cream.
+Besides ice cream, another one of my favorite summer treats is homemade lemonade.
+I usually make this lemon icebox pie, but this time I decided to make this easy homemade lemon ice cream.

 It has a similar texture to Italian ice or sorbet, making it super refreshing and perfect for beating the summer heat.
 It’s lighter than a traditional vanilla ice cream and has the best lemon flavor that tastes bright, tangy and sweet.